Effective email marketing begins with the right email marketing strategy. Learn how to take yours to the next level and create campaigns that convert.

 13. Track your metrics

-Of course, keeping track of your email open rate and click through rates is certainly important.
-But as far email marketing metrics go, this is just the tip of the iceberg! 🧊
+Keeping track of your email open rate and click through rates is certainly important.
+But as far email marketing metrics go, this is just the tip of the iceberg.

 Following the performance of your email marketing campaigns is an important part of learning how to improve them.
 Factors like unsubscribe rate, bounce rate, and cart abandonment rate all have important implications for your overall email marketing strategy.